kaiwensun/csse291e-project3/code4/README.md

-This is trying to deploy a cluster of hadoop.
-Not finished yet.
+This deploies a cluster of hadoop (1 master + 4 slaves)